 - you have discharge from one or both of your eyes

-- you take medications that thin your blood such as heparin or warfarin
+- you take medications that thin your blood, such as heparin or warfarin (Coumadin, Jantoven)

-- your eye is red following trauma or injury
+- your eye is red after trauma or injury

-- you experience a headache and have blurry vision
+- you have a headache and have blurry vision

-- you begin seeing white rings (halos) around lights
+- you begin seeing white rings, or halos, around lights

 - you experience nausea and vomiting

-- Wash your hands if you are exposed to someone who has an eye infection.
+- Wash your hands if you’re exposed to someone who has an eye infection.

 - Remove all makeup from your eyes each day.

-- Do not wear contact lenses longer than recommended.
+- Don’t wear contact lenses longer than recommended.